 AME reverse engineers and builds custom car chassis and suspension components.
 These can be 150-in long, sometimes well over 200-in.
 To measure these components, they used a variety of hand tools such as calipers, plumb bobs, and even measuring tape and paper.
 Using these traditional tools, it took up to 70 hours to fully dimension a chassis and even then it was often wrong had to be redone.

-FARO's portable CMM, the FaroArm®.
+Then a customer asked Art if he had heard of FARO's portable CMM, the FaroArm®.
 He hadn’t, but within a week he had learned enough.
 “We went from no knowledge of the FaroArm to purchasing one in less than a week,” he said.

 The FaroArm allows AME to do far more accurate drawings and translate those into very accurate finished products.
 They can now do even the most complex parts and get great results – the first time.
 Frame jobs that used to take up to 70 hours and still have mistakes can now be done right in just eight.
 Hundreds of man-hours have been saved using the FaroArm.
 Time savings is money savings and AME has done both.